cs342-gaitmate/assignment_4/README.md

 Clone the lasted version of the main branch of this repository to get started.

 Building:
 Open the file CardinalKit.xcworkspace and run the app on a simulator from Xcode.
-To collect real accelerometer data you need an Apple Developer account to be able to test it on your iPhone.
+To collect real accelerometer data you need an Apple Developer account to test it on your iPhone.

 <p>&nbsp;</p>